• Core Faculty, Stone Center on Socio-Economic Inequality

 • LIS Senior Scholar

-He is best-known to the general public as op-ed columnist and blogger for The New York Times.
-In 2011, his blog, "The Conscience of Liberal," was ranked number one of The 25 Best Financial Blogs by Time magazine.
-The blog has approximately 1.5 million Twitter followers.
-He makes frequent appearances on "This Week" with George Stephanopoulos, Charlie Rose, PBS NewsHour, Bloomberg Television, CNBC and MSNBC.
+He is best known to the general public as an op-ed columnist and blogger for The New York Times.
+In 2011, his blog, "The Conscience of a Liberal," was ranked number one of The 25 Best Financial Blogs by Time Magazine.
+He has 4.5 million Twitter followers.

 Krugman, Paul R., Kathryn M. Dominquez, and Kenneth Rogoff.
 "It's baaack: Japan's slump and the return of the liquidity trap."
 Brookings Papers on Economic Activity (1998): 137-205.